Persicaria odorata: Components

-Its oil contains aldehydes such as decanal (28%), and the alcohols dodecanol (44%) and decanol (11%).
+Vietnamese coriander oil contains aldehydes such as decanal (28%), and the alcohols dodecanol (44%) and decanol (11%).
 Sesquiterpenes such as α-humulene and β-caryophyllene comprise about 15% of its oil.

 C-Methylated homoisoflavanones (3-(4'-methoxy-benzyl)-5,7-dihydroxy-6-methyl-8-methoxy-chroman-4-one, 3-(4'-methoxy-benzyl)-5,7-dihydroxy-6,8-dimethyl-chroman-4-one, 3-(4'-hydroxy-benzyl)-5,7-dihydroxy-6,8-dimethyl-chroman-4-one, 3-(4'-hydroxy-benzyl)-5,7-dihydroxy-6-methyl-8-methoxy-chroman-4-one and 3-(4'-hydroxy-benzyl)-5,7-dihydroxy-6-methyl-chroman-4-one) can be found in the rhizomes of P. odoratum.

 Traditional uses

 No scientific studies have measured P. odoratas effects on libido.
 Traditionally, in Vietnam, the herb is believed to repress sexual urges.
 A saying in Vietnamese states, "rau răm, giá sống" ("Vietnamese coriander, raw bean sprouts"), which refers to the common belief that Vietnamese coriander reduces sexual desire, while bean sprouts have the opposite effect.
 Many Buddhist monks grow coriander in their private gardens and eat it frequently, believing it helps them remain celibate.